 Medical professionals, patients and others interested can find answers to some of the most commonly asked questions about the Medically Associated Science and Technology (MAST) program.
 Learn more about the importance of the MAST program and how you can get involved.

-In the history of development of new technologies to help patients, pharmaceutical companies and other private-sector businesses have driven research in what they believe are the needs of patients.
-The Medically Associated Science and Technology (MAST) program attempts to bring the development of technologies into the hospital/patient setting to be driven by doctors, hospitals and patients.
-MAST attempts to bring the discovery and development of new technologies directly through the healthcare-provider portal.
-Meaning, doctors interacting with patients are deciding what is best for patients in the new technology that is developing.
+In the history of development of new healthcare technologies, pharmaceutical companies and other private-sector businesses have driven research in areas they believe are the needs of patients.
+We attempt to bring new technologies through the healthcare-provider portal directly to the hospital/patient setting based on what patients needs actually are.
+Meaning, doctors interacting with patients are deciding what is most beneficial for patients.

 If you are a patient looking for care, Cedars-Sinai has many resources and physicians to help.
 To find a doctor or learn about a condition or treatment, visit the Cedars-Sinai website.

-If you have any questions or want to learn more about Medically Associated Science and Technology (MAST) Program, please give us a call or send us a message.
+If you have any questions or want to learn more about Medically Associated Science and Technology (MAST) Program, please send us a message using the form below.